Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Observations and data analysis

-The X-ray Timing Instrument (XTI) mounted on {\it NICER} \citep{gendreau12} observed \src\ between 2021 June 26 at 21:56:04 UTC and 2021 June 27 at 01:33:51 UTC, for an exposure time of $\sim$6.1\,ks.
+The X-ray Timing Instrument (XTI) mounted on NICER \citep{gendreau12} observed \src\ between 2021 June 26 at 21:56:04 UTC and June 27 at 01:33:51 UTC, for an exposure time of $\sim$6.1\,ks.
 The raw, unfiltered data were processed and analysed using tools within the \textsc{nicerdas} software package and the latest version of the calibration files at the time of the analysis (\textsc{caldb} v.
 20221001)\footnote{We followed the standard procedures outlined on the NICER data analysis webpage (\url{https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/}).}.
-We extracted the background-subtracted light curve in the 0.5--10\,keV energy range with a time bin of 10\,s using the {\sc nicerl3-lc} high-level pipeline, which estimates the background level using the ``Space Weather'' background model.
+We extracted the background-subtracted light curve in the 0.5--10\,keV energy range with a time bin of 10\,s using the {\sc nicerl3-lc} pipeline.
+This pipeline utilises the `Space Weather' background model, that is to say, it estimates the background level on the basis of the local spacecraft environment (see Fig.\,\ref{fig:timeseries2}, first panel).